 Lyme disease is transmitted through a bite from a blacklegged tick infected with Borrelia burgdorferi.
 Blacklegged ticks must be attached for 24-36 hours to transmit Lyme disease.
 Not all ticks found on humans are blacklegged ticks and not all blacklegged ticks are infected with the bacteria that causes Lyme disease.
 Learn about tick identification and tick removal.

 Ticks submitted to Niagara Region Public Health for identification are not tested for Borrelia burgdorferi.

 Lyme disease typically presents within three to 30 days of a bite from an infected blacklegged tick.
 Symptoms for Lyme disease may appear in overlapping stages.
 Signs and symptoms of early Lyme disease include:

 Erythema migrans appearance can differ depending on skin colour.
-Approximately 70 per cent of individuals with possible early Lyme disease present with erythema migrans.
+Approximately 70 to 80 per cent of individuals with possible early Lyme disease present with erythema migrans.
 Health care professionals should not rule out Lyme disease based solely on the absence of erythema migrans.